vorotina/design/README.md

 ```

-### developing
+### Developing

 All the module logic goes into the src/ folder

-CSS is located in src/css/ folder
+#### CSS is located in src/css/ folder

 If you want to add more .scss files here do not forget to add them to grunt task in /oet-header/config/grunt/sass.js

-src/bootstrap.js is used to bootstrap the module, won't be included in application as it will be done in nextgen by walldecor/phonecase/calendar controller
+#### src/bootstrap.js is used to bootstrap the module, won't be included in application as it will be done in nextgen by walldecor/phonecase/calendar controller

 ```javascript
 headerModule.init()